gaetbout/StarkNetSolution/README.md

  - ERC721 on StarkNet (https://github.com/l-henri/starknet-erc721)
  - ERC20 on StarkNet (https://github.com/l-henri/starknet-erc20)

-Try not to copy and paste them
+Try not to copy and paste them (or at least please understand what has been done)

 I used [Nile](https://github.com/OpenZeppelin/nile) to compile and deploy the contracts.\
 I used the provided python file to convert data to FELT.